marcocolangelo/DrugLikeness-prediction-and-Fragment-analysis/README.md

 ### Continue training

-If you started a training and you want to load the relative checkpoint to continue it, you can execute the `continue_training.py` file.
+If you started training and want to load the relative checkpoint to continue it, you can execute the `continue_training.py` file.

 ```bash
 python continue_training.py